Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 ### Test Your SSH Connection

-You should test your ssh connection before trying to clone your repository.
+You should test your SSH connection before trying to clone your repository.
-Here are some links that tell you how you can test your ssh connection:
+Here are some links that tell you how you can test your SSH connection:

 - [Test your SSH connection with GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)
 - [Test your SSH connection with GitLab](https://docs.gitlab.com/ee/user/ssh.html#verify-that-you-can-connect)